networkjarwy1/cardkb-driver/README.md

 }
 ```

-### you need to wire the cardkb to I2C bus on esp32, then using menuconfig configurate how its wired and you can choose I2C frequncy
+### you need to wire the cardkb to I2C bus on esp32, then using menuconfig configure how its wired and you can choose I2C frequency